 Understanding Your Industry Cycles

 Finally, it’s important to consider external factors when constructing strategies.
 This may include industry-specific research or benchmarks from trade groups, associations, or publications in your space.
 They can also include things that happen in a macro-economic capacity, such as a recession or spike in the economy.
+Make sure you are creating paid media and SEO strategies that account for these sort of economic uncertainties.
 Ultimately, it’s important to be wary of external factors—as they should inform but not dictate budgets.